Kudzu (Pueraria lobata)

 Benefits

-Mild estrogenic activity (for menopause — limited evidence)
+Mild estrogenic activity — limited menopause evidence

 Mechanism of action